-Last week I attended the national Romance Writers of American (RWA) conference in Atlanta.
-Since I'm gearing up to start releasing my writing craft books this fall, I spent most of my time in the self publishing and e-book workshops.
+In 2013 I attended the national Romance Writers of American (RWA) conference in Atlanta.
+At that time, I was gearing up to start releasing my writing craft books, so I spent most of my time in the self publishing and e-book workshops.
 They were all very informative and rather enlightening.

 The workshops covered everything from basic steps to self publishing, to tips on making the most of your brand, to marketing, and yes, the big question--how much a self published book costs to produce.